airbreather/Autopelago/.junie/guidelines.md

 - Prefer type inference when the type is obvious.
 - Order `import` lines as follows:
   1. Core Angular modules
+  2. NgRx modules
-  2. RxJS
+  3. RxJS
-  3. Core PixiJS
+  4. Core PixiJS
-  4. Other Angular modules
+  5. Other Angular modules
-  5. Other PixiJS modules
+  6. Other PixiJS modules
-  6. Any other third-party modules (when in doubt, alphabetical)
+  7. Any other third-party modules (when in doubt, alphabetical)
-  7. Modules from the local project
+  8. Modules from the local project

 ## Angular Best Practices
 - Always use standalone components over NgModules (this is the default).